geoalgo/A-Quantile-based-Approach-for-Hyperparameter-Transfer-Learning/README.md

 ```

 I have cleaned the code so that Figure 1, Figure 2 and Table 2 can be recomputed in case you want to compare with your
-new method or reevaluate the proposed method.
+new method or evaluate again the proposed method.

 ## How to run